 PAHM-H 320 Health Systems Administration (3 cr.)
 An overview of the U.S. health care delivery system.
+It examines the organization function and role of the

 It examines the organization, function, and role of the system; current system problems; and alternative systems or solutions.